 A petition that does not satisfy the requirement of raising probable cause must be dismissed by the court prior to any further proceedings.
 On the other hand, if probable cause is found, the court sets in motion a series of actions designed to ensure that the proposed ward receives due process for the protection of his or her rights during the proceedings.
 The proposed ward must be personally served with notice of the petition, which notice must inform the proposed ward of their right to attend any hearing and that, if the petition is successful, the proposed ward may lose important civil and legal rights.
 The proposed ward must also be advised that he or she can retain independent counsel.
 If no such counsel is retained, the court must appoint counsel for the proposed ward.
 In any case, the proposed ward should be represented by an attorney throughout the proceedings.
-The court must also schedule an evaluation of the proposed ward to be conducted by a physician licensed in Georgia, a psychologist licensed in Georgia or a licensed clinical social worker, who shall be appointed for such purpose by the court, and must notify the proposed ward of the time and place of such evaluation, again by personal service.
+The court must also schedule an evaluation of the proposed ward.
+As with the change to the list of healthcare professionals who will be qualified to provide supporting affidavits with the filing of a petition, HB 36 will also expand the list of professionals qualified to conduct such evaluation.
+Prior to July 1, 2025, the evaluation is to be conducted by a physician licensed in Georgia, a psychologist licensed in Georgia or a licensed clinical social worker.
+Beginning July 1, 2025, that list will also include physician assistants, nurse practitioners, clinical nurse specialists in psychiatric/mental health, and licensed professional counselors.
+The qualified evaluator shall be appointed for such purpose by the court, and the Court must notify the proposed ward of the time and place of such evaluation, again by personal service.
 The proposed ward must attend such an evaluation, but may remain silent and may have counsel present at the evaluation.

 In addition to personal service of notice of proceedings for guardianship and/or conservatorship upon the proposed ward, notice must also be served upon other interested individuals (who are not also a petitioner).
 These individuals requiring notice include the spouse of the proposed ward and all children of the proposed ward, or, if there are no such persons, at least two adults who are, in order of priority, descendants of the proposed ward, parents and siblings of the proposed ward and friends of the proposed ward, as well as anyone nominated to serve as guardian and/or conservator by the proposed ward or the spouse, adult child or parent of the proposed ward.